yasufum/spp-tmp/docs/guides/gsg/setup.rst

     $ sudo apt-get remove apparmor

-If you use CentOS, not Ubuntu, confirm that SELinux doesn't prevent for permission.
+If you use CentOS, confirm that SELinux doesn't prevent for permission.
-SELinux should be disabled in this case.
+SELinux is disabled simply by changing the configuration to ``disabled``.

 .. code-block:: console